ycpcs/cs335-spring2020/labs/csrf_attack.md

 - Make sure you answer the questions under Task 3
 - You must provide a screenshot of the network traffic with each attack.
+- *Extra Credit*:
+  - Server VM is hosting the web site
+  - Attacker VM is hosting the malicious web site
+  - User and Attacker are both using the web site hosted on the server

 ### References

 [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools)
 [HTTP Header Live](https://addons.mozilla.org/en-US/firefox/addon/http-header-live/) Displays the HTTP header.
 Edit it and send it.
+The HTML &lt;form&gt; Element [Reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form)

 ### Grading